to dynamically optimize the in memory machine code of a running process.

 Only processes run from this executable can be Dynimized

-Specify that the JIT code caches generated by Dynimzer not be both readable and writable simultaneously.
+Specify that the JIT code caches generated by Dynimzer not be both readable and writeable simultaneously.
 May incur a marginal performance penalty.
 Usually necessary when SELinux is being enforced

 • ‑pid <number>

 Only dynimize the process specified by this pid number.
 This will cause Dynimizer to exit after dynimizing a process when used in conjunction with -optimizeOnce